HenryWillies/StackOverflowQuestions/README.md

 ## What's this reposutory for?

-I want to teach everyone using Stack Overflow, and I also want to moderate the titles of the questions.
+I want to teach everyone using Stack Overflow, and I also want to moderate the content of the questions, including grammar, proper style, and formatting.
 I'm mostly active on older questions, so I'm starting there.

 ## What does this repository contain?